michsarg/TileGameServer/README.md

 * implement basic server that can play a single game with two players
 * trust they will only play valid cards on valid locations
 * players can send msgs when its not their turn
-* all connections need to be gast and stable
+* all connections need to be fast and stable

 ### 2) Scaling Up
 * extend server so when a game finishes a new one autostarts with enough players